arackaf/micro-graphql-svelte/docs/README.md

 Be sure to use the `compress` tag to remove un-needed whitespace from your query text, since it will be sent via HTTP GET—for more information, see [here](./compress).
 An even better option would be to use my [persisted queries helper](https://github.com/arackaf/generic-persistgraphql).
 This not only removes the entire query text from your network requests altogether, but also from your bundled code.

-`query` returns an object with a `queryState` property, which will be a store with your query's current results, as well as a `sync` function, which you can call anytime to update the query's current variables.
+`query` returns an object with the following properties: `queryState`, a store with your query's current results; a `sync` function, which you can call anytime to update the query's current variables; and `resultsState`, a store with just the current query's actual data results—in other words a straight projection of `$queryState.data`.
 Your query will not actually run until you've called sync.
-If your query does not need any variables, just call it immediately with an empty object.
+If your query does not need any variables, just call it immediately with an empty object, or supply an `initialSearch` value (see above).

+If you need to run code when the current query's results (ie `data`), and **only** the current query's results changes, use the `resultsState` store in your component, since reactive blocks referencing `$resultsState` will frequently fire even when `data` has not changed, for example when `loading` has been set to true.

 ### Query results